Update · June 2026

 The Case That Will Not End

-This is not a story about a difficult constitutional question surviving adversarial litigation on its merits.
-It is a story about a litigation architecture designed to persist regardless of merit, sustained in part by a federal judge who has twice invited the plaintiff to try again, and funded throughout by public dollars attached to defendants who have been doing nothing more than complying with valid court orders.
+This portion of the case is not a difficult constitutional question surviving adversarial litigation on its merits.
+It is a litigation architecture designed to persist regardless of merit, sustained in part by a federal judge who has twice invited the plaintiff to try again, funded throughout by public dollars attached to defendants who have been doing nothing more than complying with valid court orders.

 The Anatomy of the Constitutional Argument

-Ellison’s theory is that Michigan’s non-domestic PPO statute, as construed by the Michigan Court of Appeals, allows courts to enjoin speech without first making an adversarial determination that the speech is false and therefore unprotected.
-This is a legitimate constitutional question.
-The First Amendment does constrain prior restraints on speech.
-Courts do take this seriously.
-The ACLU, the Electronic Frontier Foundation, and the Knight First Amendment Institute filed amicus briefs in the SCOTUS companion case supporting Lindke’s free speech position in the Freed matter.
+Ellison’s theory is that Michigan’s non-domestic PPO statute allows courts to enjoin speech without first determining whether that speech is constitutionally unprotected.
+This is a legitimate question.
+The First Amendment does constrain prior restraints.
+The ACLU, Electronic Frontier Foundation, and Knight First Amendment Institute all filed amicus support for Lindke in the SCOTUS companion case.

-The problem is not the constitutional question.
-The problem is whose free speech is actually being litigated here, what that person has been doing throughout the litigation, and what happens to everyone else when the constitutional framework is built on top of a documented harassment pattern.
+The problem is not the constitutional question in and of itself.
+The real problem is whose free speech is actually being litigated here, what that person has been doing throughout the case, and what happens to everyone else when the constitutional framework is built on top of a multi-county documented harassment pattern.

 Analytical Finding

-Kevin Lindke’s First Amendment claim rests on the proposition that PPOs have been issued against him to suppress protected speech about matters of public concern.
-The record establishes something different: PPOs have been issued against Lindke repeatedly across multiple courts, multiple counties, and multiple petitioners, because he has stalked, threatened, doxxed, and harassed people, distributed intimate images of his daughter’s mother without consent, violated existing court orders at least eleven times in one proceeding, and continued all of the above while simultaneously serving as the plaintiff in federal litigation claiming his speech rights are being suppressed.
+Kevin Lindke’s First Amendment claim rests on the proposition that PPOs have been issued to suppress his protected speech.
+The record establishes something different: PPOs have been issued repeatedly across multiple courts, counties, and petitioners because he has stalked, threatened, doxxed, distributed intimate images of his daughter’s mother without consent, violated existing orders at least eleven times in a single proceeding, and continued all of the above while serving as the plaintiff in federal litigation claiming his speech rights are suppressed.

 What the Victims Actually Receive

-Tina Troy filed a non-domestic personal protection order against Lindke in St. Clair County Circuit Court on March 4, 2019.
-That order became the foundation of Ellison’s federal constitutional challenge.
-Troy’s PPO, the legal instrument a court issued to protect her, has been litigated in federal court for six and a half years as evidence that the Michigan PPO statute is unconstitutional.
-Troy has not received any damages.
-She has not received any compensation for six years of being a named party in federal constitutional litigation she did not seek.
+Tina Troy filed a non-domestic PPO against Lindke in St. Clair County on March 4, 2019, and that order became the foundation of Ellison’s federal constitutional challenge.
+Troy’s PPO — the instrument a court issued to protect her — has been litigated in federal court for six and a half years as evidence that the Michigan PPO statute is unconstitutional.
+She has not received any compensation for nearly seven years of anchoring a federal case she never sought.

 Enforcement Gap